-- Once you’re there provide or select the IP address of your PS4.
-It can be found Settings > Network > View Connection Status on your PS4.
+- Once you’re there, provide or select the IP address of your PS4.
+It can be found in Settings > Network > View Connection Status on your PS4.

 - Create UDP and TCP port forwarding rules for both for the following numbers: 80, 443, 1935, 3478, 3479, 3480.
 This site can walk you through the procedure for your specific router.

 - Also remember to use NAT Type 2 instead of 1.

 Method 5: Getting the Latest Updates